jayjatharjj/Data_Analysis_of_Pizza_Store_using_PowerBI/README.md

 # Steps in Project
 **Step 1:** Importing raw data in MySQL server
+Create a new schema in MySQL Workbench
+Open Table Data Import Wizard
+Select the csv file as raw data and import

 **Step 2:** Writing SQL queries according to client or business requirement and making document of the result